torbiak/torbiak.github.io-hugo/content/post/same_colors_in_terminal_and_vim/index.md

 # Configuring Vim

 Back in Vim v7.0, the builtin colorthemes used color names from `:help cterm-colors` for color terminals, which are interpreted differently depending on `t_Co` (explained shortly), and 24-bit color for the GUI.
 And in Dec 2023 (Vim v9.1) the builtin themes were rewritten using the [colortemplate plugin](https://github.com/lifepillar/vim-colortemplate), and now each has specific support for 256, 16, 8, and 2 colors.
 The builtin themes still choose how many colors to use based on the `t_Co` option, which represents the max number of colors that the terminal supports (up to 256) and is retrieved from the terminfo db (see the `Co` capability in `terminfo(5)`) based on the value of the `TERM` environment variable, but you can override `t_Co` in your vimrc to get themes to use a lower-fidelity color model if desired.
 (True color, on the other hand, [is advertised by terminals in various ways](https://github.com/termstandard/colors#checking-for-colorterm) and can be enabled in `vim` with `:set termguicolors`.)
-So, the easiest way to get Vim to use the terminal's 4-bit palette is to do `:set t_Co = 16` in your vimrc.
+So, the easiest way to get Vim to use the terminal's 4-bit palette is to do `:set t_Co=16` in your vimrc.

 When testing out Vim color themes I'd recommend using `:highlight` to check highlight groups to identify unreadable highlight groups early.
 The most important ones are on the first page, and most other highlight groups will link to them.